Heritage in Burwood

 • Minor non-structural works, where the works are like-for-like or similar

 The DA Exemption - Minor Heritage Works form(PDF, 200KB) must be submitted to Council for approval of minor heritage work.
-Please seek advice from our Heritage Adviser before submitting your application.
+Please note there is a DA fee of $250.

 If your request is approved, you will receive written confirmation that your works do not need consent.